-Sampling Frequency Justification: Sampling and Reporting Frequency was retained from previous permit.
-Sampling for E. coli is set at monthly per 10 CSR 20-7.015(9)(D)7.C.
+Sampling Frequency Justification: Sampling and Reporting Frequency were reduced from monthly to quarterly for 5, TSS, pH, and Ammonia as N; Flow was reduced from once per weekday to quarterly.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.